ValeriiZhyla/spring_learning_notes/Introduction.md

-[[First Steps]] - Get the motivation and idea about Spring.
+[[1.Basics]] - Get the motivation and idea about Spring.
 Installation of framework, configuration of environment, application fields, essential concepts.
 [[Playlists]] - All the playlists, that i liked during this learning [[Side Notes]] - Information, that is not directly related with spring, but is interesting in context of backend